Pros:

 We took the new Cadillac Escalade in the second-highest Premium Luxury Platinum trim (with the 6.2-litre V8 mill) for a drive to see what kind of tricks the Escalade has for its loyal customers.
 Here’s the current 2021 trim offering with the non-diesel V8 engine:

-First, the mega Caddy’s exterior was greatly revamped to follow suit with the new streamlined looks carried by other models like the XT6
+First, the mega Caddy’s exterior was greatly revamped to follow suit with the new streamlined looks carried by other models like the XT6.

 But the critical changes were made underneath its shiny armour, alterations that make it more spacious, more agile and, above all, more modern.

-In front to the driver lies the automotive industry’s largest curved infotainment screen, stacked with a fully digital instrument cluster.
+In front of the driver lies the automotive industry’s largest curved infotainment screen, stacked with a fully digital instrument cluster.
 The whole contraption almost spans from one end of the driver’s field of view to the other.
 Although astoundingly loaded with features, this unit is fairly easy to use like other infotainment systems throughout GM’s lineup.

 Old Engines, Good Engines